 Unfortunately the steroids lowered my immune system enough that a dormant Lyme and Bartonella infection was able to flare up.
 Oh did it flare up!
 Within 5 days of the injection I had nerve pain all over my body and had to go to the ER.
 Several weeks later the nerve pain got worse and was joined by awful joint pain, issues with cognitive functioning, crippling fatigue, and constant nausea.

 It took several months and MANY doctors in order to get properly diagnosed and treated.

 My Lyme Disease is now in remission based off a spinal tap but I have left with many challenging things in its wake.
-The hardest ones are widespread small fiber neuropathy/nerve damage and chronic ongoing daily nausea.
+The hardest ones are widespread intense unending nerve pain and chronic ongoing daily nausea.
 Some days my entire body burns and I have been sick to my stomach every day for several years now.
-I still struggle a good bit with joint pain which is exacerbated by having Ehlers Danlos Type 3.

 Gone are the days of working the job I adored or running or driving or even leaving the house for weeks on end.

 This was a new body foreign to me, one that spoke in a sharp tongue of pain and never seemed out of fresh ideas of to make me understand that I had absolutely no control of what was going on.

 After years of starvation and self-harm, I have been stunned by the realization that I could not force my body to stop malfunctioning as it responded to the inflammation going on inside me.

 My health has had many up and downs similar to my journey with my eating disorder.
 I have had brief periods of time where I have been able to work part-time, do yoga, or go on a walk with my husband.
 I have also had periods of time where I cannot wear shoes because of my nerve pain, have had to go to the ER for pain intervention, and have even needed help getting dressed or bathing myself.